rust-lang/book/src/ch08-03-hashmaps.md

 #### Overwriting a Value

-If you insert a key and a value, then insert that key with a different value, the value associated with that key will be replaced.
+If we insert a key and a value, then insert that key with a different value, the value associated with that key will be replaced.
 Even though this code calls `insert` twice, the HashMap will only contain one key/value pair, since we're inserting with the key `1` both times:

 ```rust
 use std::collections::HashMap;